Antyos/vscode-mlog/README.md

 - Create a language/compiler to convert more traditional style code into `mlog`

-    _No promises on when this is coming
+    _No promises on when this is coming_

 ## Changelog

 See the changelog [here](https://github.com/Antyos/vscode-mlog/blob/master/CHANGELOG.md).

 ## Contributing

-I made this extension because I like OpenSCAD and there wasn't any language support in VS Code I liked.
-I will try and keep this extension up to date in the future, but I make no promises.

 If you would like to contribute, here's what you can do: